Someone Calculated How Much Dev's Summer In Italy Cost In

 At the start of Master of None's second season, we find out Dev has traveled to Modena, Italy for a summer of pasta making and healing from a broken heart.
 What we don't find out is how much those three months abroad cost him.
 But thanks to Uproxx's Zach Johnston, we now have a pretty good ballpark estimate.

 In case you were wondering, Modena is located in northern Italy and is famous for its car manufacturing, balsamic vinegar, and medieval buildings, according to its Trip Advisor page.
-Johnston figured out that the closest airport is in Bologna, which would cost £694 to get to from New York.
+Johnston figured out that the closest airport is in Bologna, which would cost $867 to get to from New York.
 But you could also go the cheaper route by finding a less expensive flight to another European city and taking the train.
-(From London, flights cost around £100.)

 Advertisement

-Altogether, the trip comes out to £4,175 (subtract about £600 for UK prices).
+Altogether, the trip comes out to $5,219.
 As it turns out, getting over a breakup does not come cheap — at least not if you do it through vespa rides and upscale Italian meals.
 But we suppose you can't put a price on lifelong memories.

 Advertisement